 Although the Securitisation Regulation does not contain a clear-cut exemption carving out AIFs from its scope, its application to the debt AIFs, likely to be captured by its provisions, should be avoided, as it would not be compatible with the realities of the market and could have a potentially detrimental effect on the very existence of AIFs investing into credit risk carrying assets.
 The imposition of a double legal framework consisting of both the AIFMD and the Securitisation Regulation on a structure already regulated (directly or indirectly) by the AIFMD is neither necessary in light of the macroeconomic considerations, nor appropriate in view of the general principles of the European Union law.
+The current regulatory uncertainty continues to lead to inefficiencies and increased costs on the market.
 With this in mind, it would be advisable for the European regulators to shed more light on this matter by issuing guidelines with regard to the applicability of the Securitisation Regulation to AIFs investing into receivables, debt instruments or other similar assets carrying credit risk.